How to overcome the pain in your life

 My daughter is studying medicine.
 And like all proud fathers, I enjoy hearing and learning about what she is studying.
 Sometimes she sends me a PDF or an audio file that she thinks might be interesting.

-As an old soldier and with a diagnosis called PTSD, I am of course interested in a medical explanation for things that happens in body and soul.
+As an old soldier with a diagnosis called PTSD, I am of course interested in a medical explanation for things that happens in body and soul.

 Especially the soul part of the equation.
 The psychological aspect behind the pain experience.
 A science that has largely been ridiculed and marginalized because it is a science that still does not have too many definitive answers.